 Similarly, by saying to that scary thought, “So be it, let it happen,” you are calling its bluff.
 These scary thoughts only have power over you when you resist them and beg them to stop.
 The minute you accept and allow and say, “Yes, do what you want,” their power over you diminishes.

 That doesn’t mean such unwanted thoughts will go away immediately.
 They’ll still keep coming back.
-But every time you analyze and diffuse or accept and allow, they will have a little less power over you.
+But every time you analyze and weaken or accept and allow, they will have a little less power over you.

 When you couple these strategies with creating an underlying sense of safety, you’ll start to notice a real drop in scary and intrusive thoughts.